How Building Codes Are Being Updated and Driving Development After the Surfside Condo Collapse

 Allen is particularly excited about the next update to the Code Council’s Performance Code for Buildings and Facilities (ICCPC), which will “allow designers to be even more creative with how they design buildings,” he said.

 “One of the things that’s come in the last few years has been engineered lumber and heavy timber,” said Allen.
 “We’re building taller buildings out of structurally engineered lumber, where they’re designed with chips or layers of lamination.
-Years ago you wouldn’t think that you’d be getting an eight-story timber building.
+Years ago, you wouldn’t have thought that you’d be getting an eight-story timber building.
 But it’s a renewable source and people are embracing new technologies.”

 While new building innovations are important, Allen also wanted to call out the International Existing Building Code® (IEBC).
 He feels it deserves much more attention for its ability to preserve existing structures.